-Table 15 Our water trading principles
+Table 17 Our water transfer principles

 Principle Criteria Drinking Water Quality United Utilities Water customers will receive drinking water that is fully compliant with all regulatory standards.
-Customer Acceptability Customers must continue to have confidence in their water supply and acceptance in terms of taste, odour, appearance (discolouration) and pressure.
+Customer Acceptability er Acceptability Customers must continue to have confidence in their water supply and acceptance in terms of taste, odour, appearance (discolouration) and pressure.
 Resilience The transfer must not have a net detrimental impact - and should ideally improve - the resilience of the water resource and assets used to provide services to customers.
-Environment The projects must not have a significant adverse effect on the environment, must be approved through regulatory oversight and must support, or at least not have a detrimental impact on, the company's overall environmental performance.
+The projects must not have a significant adverse effect on the environment approved through regulatory oversight and must support, or at least not detrimental impact on, the company's overall environmental performance.
 Customer Bills The scheme should provide demonstrable value for money for customers in the North West, as reflected in customer bills, and customers in the region must receive a fair proportion of the national benefits which arise from the scheme.